plumvillage/newsletter/src/en/articles/sr-dieu-nghiem-jina-and-sr-tu-nghiem-eleni--celebrating-life.md

 (When the talks were in Vietnamese), Sr. Chan Khong used to translate and I enjoyed listening to Sr. Chan Khong very much because you also get side information, then you have a better context!
 It was very alive, I really enjoyed that.

-In the 21 Day Retreat and the Summer Retreat, Thay was addressing a lot of issues that were happening in the sangha, like in the lay sangha, the family issues, and also from the questions of the retreatants.
+In the 21 Day Retreat and the Summer Retreat, Thay was addressing a lot of issues that were happening in the sangha, like in the lay sangha, family issues, and also from the questions of the retreatants.
 During my first Winter Retreat, I thought, oh now we really hear the scholar speaking, and that’s also what I was looking for.
 In the winter it was really study time.

 ## Care packages for Vietnam